dgaydukov/cert-aws/files/sa.md

 ###### EKS
 EKS (Elastic Kubernetes Service) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch).
-It provisions/manages Kubernetes control plane and worker nodes for you.
+It provisions/manages Kubernetes control plane and worker nodes for you. eks cluster consists of 2 vpc:
+* eks-managed vpc - where kuber control plane (control plane nodes that run the kuber software, such as `etcd` and the kuber API server) resides
+* customer-managed vpc - vpc created by you, where nodes resides

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.